Vansh-Baghel/JS_Things/JS_notes.md

 - We can catch any error and alert the code that error has happened rather than watching the rejection message in the console.
 - If we dont use **catch** function , then the console will have messae of rejection.
 - **catch** function accepts function and parameter which will include message which we want to keep.
+- Best place to use **console.error** which will highlight the error in console.
 ### err

 - We can use **err** which is predefined error msg of JS.
+- _err.message_ is predefined method to throw the error message.

 ### finally method